-Usually, knowing the net stock position and cost of stock issued during the year is crucial in order to calculate the stock consumption and to ascertain the net profit of a trading or manufacturing concern.
-There are several methods to calculate the value/cost of the stock issued and stock remaining in the hand.
-Perpetual and periodic stock taking system are two most popular approaches to determine the value of stock movement and stock lying in the warehouse.
-Let’s explore more about these systems.
+A trade or manufacturing company’s net stock position and the cost of stock issued over the year are often required in order to calculate the stock consumption and determine the net profit of the company.
+There are a variety of ways for determining the value/cost of the stock issued as well as the number of units still in hand.
+The perpetual stock-taking system and the periodic stock-taking system are the two most often used techniques for determining the value of stock movement and stock remaining in the warehouse, respectively.
+Let’s look into these systems in further depth.

 A perpetual system depends on the accounting system being sufficiently sophisticated to be able to record the cost of sales as each item is sold.
 It allows the necessary transfer from stock account to cost of goods sold the account to be made at the time the sale is made.
 Consequently, the balance on the stock account at any time represents the actual stock at that time.